-Over the years, I’ve seen authors trying to market to teens who don’t really like young people at all.
-I’ve seen authors mock teens and then in the same breath wonder why their sales are bad?
-Here’s a professional opinion: If you don’t care about your audience, your marketing is going to suck.
+Over the years, I’ve seen authors that don’t like young people trying to market to teens.
+Sadly, I’ve witnessed these authors mock teens and then in the same breath wonder why their sales are bad?
+Now here’s my professional opinion: If you don’t care about your audience, your marketing is going to suck!

 Also, if you’re thinking about creating a persona for your marketing campaigns forget it.
 Gen Z grew up in the age of fake influencers and fake news, they’ll spot you a mile away and expose you.

-Tip: When creating a marketing campaign make sure to be personable.
+Here’s an Important Tip: When creating a marketing campaign make sure to be personable.
 Ask questions and learn from your audience.
-Also don’t forget to ask for opinions and feedback, however, be ready for that feedback even when you don’t understand or agree with it.
+However, be ready for that feedback even when you don’t understand or agree with it.

 Social Media Influencers Are Celebs

-Gone are the days where the radio or television executives chose the next big star.
+Gone are the days where radio or television executives choose the next big star.
 Today, algorithms and SEO determine who gets an audience and who won’t.
-The party is online for teens and young adults, because the internet offers them a plethora of choices that traditional media just cannot.
-According to the stats today’s teens consider Youtubers legitimate celebrities right along the lines of Taylor Swift and Beyonce.
+The party is online for teens and young adults, because the internet offers them a plethora of choices that traditional media just can’t.
+According to the stats, today’s teens consider Youtubers legitimate celebrities right along the lines of Taylor Swift and Beyonce.
 I talked about this years ago in a post called: Booktube for Indie Authors which opened the eyes authors who knew nothing about this subculture of book reviewers.

-Youtube isn’t the only place to find social media influencers, SnapChat, TikTok, Instagram and many other social media platforms have book communities.
-And as with any community there are leaders who influence trends and conversations.
-You can find them by using keywords in the search engines of most social media platforms.
+Youtube isn’t the only place to find social media influencers, SnapChat, TikTok, Instagram and many other social media platforms also have book communities.
+And just like with any community, there are people who influence trends and you can find them by using keywords in the search engines.
 However, if you don’t have time for that, I’ll list just a few services that can help you find these people:

-I would recommend starting small and finding microinfluencers, rather than targeting someone with millions of followers.
-The biggest influencers are generally booked well in advance and might want money.
-That’s because the biggest social media influencers are making anywhere between 6 to 8 figures from affiliate marketing, merchandising and advertising.
-For them, social media is strictly business and not pleasure.
+I would recommend starting small and find microinfluencers, rather than targeting someone with millions of followers.
+The biggest influencers are generally booked well in advance and may want money.
+That’s because the biggest social media influencers run their accounts like businesses so if you want access to their audience, you’ll have to pay to play.